Skip to main content

 MB Blocks

 With the help of MB Blocks, WordPress developers are now able to create Gutenberg blocks using PHP only.
 There is no JavaScript configuration and build process.
+The plugin is also compatible with Full-Site Editing, so your blocks can be used to create templates in the FSE.

 Here is a screenshot of a custom Gutenberg block (hero area) that's created using MB Blocks: